-- The classes and respective objects of ActionScriptResult, ActionScriptResultFactory, PostActionScriptResult, PostActionType and postActivityExecutionHandler are deprecated in CM versions 6.11.1.0 and up!
-Use the new client (= OperationResponseBuilder) implementation! - The method workflowApi.addValidationError(), which can be used to display messages in the Web Client, is still valid.
+- The classes and respective objects of ActionScriptResult, ActionScriptResultFactory, PostActionScriptResult, PostActionType and postActivityExecutionHandler are deprecated.
+Use the new OperationResponseBuilder implementation described above. - The method workflowApi.addValidationError(), which can be used to display messages in the Web Client, is still valid.

-Overview of All client Methods
+Overview of the Methods

-The following methods are available in the client object, an implementation of class OperationResponseBuilder.
-For more details, please refer to the ConSol CM Java / Groovy API documentation.
+The following methods are available in the client object (class OperationResponseBuilder).
+For more details, please refer to the ConSol CM API documentation.
 A mapping to the old/deprecated objects and methods is provided - this might make it easier for you to exchange the code in your scripts.